Zenif-NIght/setup_and_launch/README.md

 `roslaunch turtlebot_launch <desired launch file>.launch`

-There are two launch we have been using:
-*  turtlebot3_fakenode.launch: Runs a robot capable of being teleoperated without Gazebo
+There are several launch files illustrating fundamentals.
+The first two present simple simulations:
 * turtlebot3_gazebo.launch: Runs a robot with sensor feedback from the Gazebo simulator
+  * slam_methods: allows one to change which slam library is called
+* teleop.launch: Runs a robot that can be teleoperated from
+  * run_joystick: switch between joystick and keyboard teleoperation
+  * spawn_gazebo: switches the physics engine from a basic sim to one run by Gazebo
+  * use_turtlebot_viz: switches between a turtlebot visualization and a quadrotor visualization
+*

 Project 2 has two launch files you should look at:
 *  proj2.launch: Launches the turtlebot running with a simple unicycle model